-Beware of That Suburbia Romance, Part 2
+Beware Suburbia Fence Romance, Part 2

-In our last blog, we explored a scenario where a couple in a relationship lived next door to each other.
+In our last blog, we explored a scenario where a couple in a relationship lived in suburbia next door to each other.
 The question arose as to whether or not they were in a de facto relationship.
 In this week’s blog, you may be surprised to realise that the law may not regard a couple as de facto, even when they have been in a very involved relationship.
 Our Family Lawyers Brisbane explain in this week’s blog.

 The Law on De Facto Relationships